 Grow your story in the Department of Agronomy and Horticulture.
 Undergraduate programs in Agronomy, Horticulture, Plant Biology, and Turfgrass & Landscape Management provide hands-on learning in research labs and out in the field, preparing you for a future where you can influence the world in powerful ways.
 Here you will get personal attention at a Big Ten university and learn from faculty who work to feed and enrich the lives of a growing global population.

-Backyard Farmer airs live Tuesdays
+Backyard Farmer airs live Tuesdays starting in March

 Backyard Farmer, featuring faculty members from the Department of Agronomy and Horticulture, airs live Tuesdays on NET1 at 7 pm CST from March through September.
-Join us for another great season of answering your lawn and garden questions.
+Join us in March for another great season of answering your lawn and garden questions.
 View archived videos on YouTube, or interact with the team on Facebook, Twitter, and Pinterest.